Enterprise UX

 For the 2023 version, the user could tap into the area they were interested in and then use modals to quickly find the information they wanted to digest.
 For deeper content like case studies, we included a paragraph summary and a QR code to scan and take the full version with them.
 The tricky part was keeping all information viewable on the top monitor for a comfortable viewing experience.

 One drawback of the initial design was needing to build out an instance of each screen and interaction, then connect them all in Prototype mode.
-This caused slow load tiems but avoided any bouncing or visual bugs.
+This caused slow load times but avoided any bouncing or visual bugs.

 For handoff, I provided the Figma prototype link, which the event team loaded onto the monitors and mini PC on-site.
 I walked them through turning off "show hints" and created a detailed document explaining how to present the prototype as if it were a developed product.
 I stayed on-call until they confirmed everything was running smoothly.

 In August 2024, the team came back asking for a new version for SIBOS Beijing.
-Using Figma's newer features, Variable and Advanced Protoping, I adapted the original design to new dimensions and drastically reduced the number of screens, which shortened load times significantly.
+Using Figma's newer features, Variable and Advanced Prototyping, I adapted the original design to new dimensions and drastically reduced the number of screens, which shortened load times significantly.
 Most of the team was overseas, so our communication was asynchronous.
 I relied on them for key translations as we got closer to the event.

 The 2024 experience was interacted with by around 2,500 to 5,000 visitors across 190 countries.